-HPR-311 Methods of Teaching Health and Physical Education 3 credits

-Development of necessary skills and experiences essential for the teaching of health and physical education in elementary and secondary schools as well as principles, methods, curriculum patterns and resources will be addressed.
+HPR-311 Methods of Teaching Health and Physical Education 3 credits education in elementary and secondary schools as well as principles, methods, curriculum patterns and resources will be addressed.
 Opportunities for individual teaching experience and observations off-campus will be provided.